i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 - Reuse existing cryptographic primitives
 - Improve tunnel build message security where possible while maintaining compatibility
 - Support tunnels with mixed ElGamal/ECIES peers
+- Improve defenses against "tagging" attacks on build messages
+- Hops do not need to know the encryption type of the next hop before processing the build message, as they may not have the next hop's RI at that time
 - Maximize compatibility with current network
 - No change to tunnel build AES request/reply encryption for ElGamal routers
 - No change to tunnel AES "layer" encryption, for that see [Prop153]_
+- Continue to support both 8-record TBM/TBRM and variable-size VTBM/VTBRM
 - Do not require "flag day" upgrade to entire network